Sunday, November 16, 2008

 I Wish to Go to the Festival (56)!

 The girls and I had a fantastic time.
 In addition to the shows, we spent some time bonding over Project Runway, antiquing, and enjoying some good eats.
+I found some marvelous pieces of jewelry (as seen to the right), and a juicer for my brother.

 I would highly recommend Festival 56 as a destination for theatre-lovers.
 If you go, be sure to visit the 28 East Tea Room, which serves a full tea service by reservation.
 Otherwise, you have a choice from 4 entrees from an ever changing menu.
 I had the Hummus Platter and the White Chocolate Lime Cheesecake with a pot of peppermint tea.
 Yum!
 Have some complimentary sherry in the lobby while you wait.